aphp/eds-pseudo/docs/dataset.md

 Training data are selected among notes that were edited after August 2017, in order to skew the model towards more recent clinical notes.
 The test set, however, is sampled without any time constraints, to make sure the model performs well overall.

+To ensure the robustness of the model, training and test sets documents were generated from two different PDF extraction methods:

+- the legacy method, based on [PDFBox](https://pdfbox.apache.org/) with a fixed mask
+- our new method [EDS-PDF](https://github.com/aphp/edspdf) with an adaptative (machine-learned) mask

 ## Annotated Entities